Sensitivities to secret neutrino interaction at FASER$\nu$: FASER Experiment And Light

 As it is well known, the identification of tau leptons is extremely difficult.
-Directly detecting tau neutrino requires that the neutrino beam has enough energy to produce a tau particle.
-Moreover, tau leptons are very short-lived and decay to muons, which can be detected as a kink in the detector.
-With a spatial resolution of a few ten nm, emulsion detectors are the best detectors to detect short-lived particles.
-The emulsion detector is the most sensitive detector for tau-neutrino detection, with detection of produced tau in neutrino nuclei interaction.
+Directly detecting tau-neutrino requires that the neutrino beam has enough energy to produce a tau particle.
+With a spatial resolution of a few ten nm, emulsion detectors are the most sensitive for detecting the short-lived particles such as tau-neutrinos.
 FASER$\nu$ energy resolution is 30$\%$ and the neutrino energy is determined from leptonic and hadronic energies.
-The backgrounds of electron neutrino CC interaction detection is the shower of the neutral pion to photon pair, and pion decay to photon and electron-positron pair.
+The backgrounds of electron neutrino CC interaction detection are the shower of the neutral pion to photon pair, and pion decay to photon and electron-positron pair.
 The other source of background is muon neutrino CC interaction.
 Backgrounds of tau-neutrino CC interaction are neutral current interaction and CC interaction of electron and muon neutrino when they are associated with charm production at the interaction vertex.
 There are also accidental backgrounds.
-These backgrounds at FASER$\nu$ will be much smaller than other emulsion detectors like OPERA, due to larger neutrino energy and also a combination of FASER$\nu$ with FASER spectrometer main detector.
-Moreover, by combining FASER and FASER$\nu$, we can distinguish between $\nu_\mu$ and $\bar{\nu}_\mu$. due to the long lifetime of a muon, the produced muon at FASER$\nu$ will pass through FASER spectrometer.
+These backgrounds at FASER$\nu$ will be much smaller than other emulsion detectors like OPERA, due to larger neutrino energy.
+Moreover, by combining FASER and FASER$\nu$, we can distinguish between $\nu_\mu$ and $\bar{\nu}_\mu$.
+Due to the long lifetime of a muon, the produced muon at FASER$\nu$ will pass through FASER spectrometer.